 Let’s sum all of that info up

 Let’s take a quick sec and sum all of that info up.
-6 exercises that are specific to the foam roller to help you with your warm up as well as your cool down.
+6 exercises that are specific to the foam roller to help you with easing those sore muscles.

-These exercises take different parts of your body and work them out in a relaxing way to help them loosen up and get ready for your workout as well as to help them relax after a hard workout.
+These exercises take different parts of your body and work them out in a relaxing way to help them loosen up and help relieve that soreness

-Foam Rolling really can change the way your body responds to workouts.
+Foam Rolling really can change the way your body responds to muscle soreness.
 I know it has for me and for my clients as they go on their journey.
 Rest and relaxation really are as important as your workouts and this foam roller gets you started on that right direction.

 Remember to enjoy your workouts.
 Your workouts should never be a punishment for what you ate or for missing a workout.
 They truly should be a celebration of what your amazing body can do.